tensorflow/tensor2tensor/docs/cloud_tpu.md

 * `--cloud_tpu_name`: The name of the TPU instance to use or create.
 If you want to launch multiple jobs on TPU, provide different names here for each one.
   Each TPU instance can only be training one model at a time.
-* `--cloud_delete_on_done`: Delete the instances when done.
-By default, it's `False` to avoid setup and teardown costs when iterating.